OVERVIEW

 WEATHER

 The route runs across a variety of terrain.
 The weather is generally mild and good for walking in both the early season (late April to early May) and the latter part of the season (late August to mid-October).
-You can expect comfortable temperatures and beautiful scenery with blooming flowers in spring and autumn colors later on.
+You can expect comfortable temperatures and beautiful scenery with blooming flowers in spring and autumn colours later on.
 Just be ready for some rain during both periods, and late September is often a sweet spot with nice weather and fewer people.

 THE WALKING